royceschultz/ComfyUI-TranscriptionTools/docs/nodes.md

 ## Processing Nodes

 ### Whisper Transcribe

 Transcribe the audio using the whisper model.
 Includes options for saving files to the `output/transcription` folder.

+### Whisper Transcribe Batch

+Transcribe a batch of audio files using the whisper model.
+Includes options for saving files to the `output/transcription` folder.

 ## Output Nodes